northwalker/vue-hotel-datepicker/README.md

  - Type: `Array`
  - Default: `[]`

-An array of strings by props format value, default `YYYY-MM-DD` (as same as default `format`).
+An array of strings by props format value, default `'YYYY-MM-DD'` (as same as default `format`).
 All the dates passed to the list can not be selected as a start and end date.

 ### weekList
  - Type: `Array`